How we made Warwick University one of the most modern campuses in the UK

 With the self-driving vehicles being tested at the University of Warwick, the transport and mobility sectors are also going to benefit from the emerging technology.
 With 5G’s high speed and low latency, we’re just beginning to understand the true potential that autonomous vehicles can have.
 Imagine a world with all public transport being fully autonomous - saving money, the environment and improving road safety.

 And another relatively new sector is the gaming and esports industry.
 The University of Warwick has been the UK’s esports University of the Year for two years running – and many of its graduates find employment with local gaming companies in Leamington’s Silicon Spa.
-We, here at BT, are partnered with esports brand, Excel Esports, who also benefit from our high-speed network to stream their content live across the globe.
+We, here at BT, are partnered with esports brand, Excel Esports , who also benefit from our high-speed network to stream their content live across the globe.
 And with technology only improving, it’s an exciting space to watch.

 Of course, these are just three examples.
 Every industry has the potential to harness the technology of tomorrow – and see just how much the world can change.
+Everyone wants their business to be more efficient, flexible and future-secure, but don’t often realise that technology can help with this.

 Don’t get left behind